History & Overview of U.S. Foreign Aid to Israel

 • Funding Israeli-Palestinian security cooperation, people-to-people initiatives, and joint research cooperation between Israel and its neighbors.

-In March 2020, the Department of Defense announced plans to sell new KC-46 Pegasus aerial refueling aircraft to Israel.
+In March 2020, the Department of Defense announced plans to sell Israel new KC-46 Pegasus aerial refueling aircraft.
 In July, the Trump administration agreed to provide Israel with 990 million gallons of diesel and gasoline for ground vehicles and jet fuel for aircraft at a cost of $3 billion.
-The fuel expense will be covered by U.S. aid money given to Israel.
+The fuel expense will be covered by U.S. aid money.

 The coronavirus relief bill passed in December 2020 included $250 million over a five-year period for the Nita M. Lowey Middle East Partnership for Peace Act, which would expand peacebuilding measures between Israel and the Palestinians and support projects to bolster the Palestinian economy.